Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino oscillations

 The large range of baselines covered by atmospheric neutrinos that extend from $\mathcal{O}(10~\text{km})$ to $\mathcal{O}(10^4~\text{km})$, and the vast energy range where the flux can be measured from $\mathcal{O}(10^{-2}~\text{GeV})$ to $\mathcal{O}(10^5~\text{GeV})$ ensures the access to a vast neutrino oscillation phenomenology, as we can see in~\Cref{fig:Pmumu,fig:Pmue}.

-In the sub-GeV region, and for baselines $\sim~\SI{1000}\km$, the neutrino evolution is dominated by $\Delta m^2_{21}$.
+In the sub-GeV region, and for baselines $\sim\SI{1000}\km$, the neutrino evolution is dominated by $\Delta m^2_{21}$.
 The finite energy resolution makes the experiments inaccessible to the oscillation driven by $\Delta m^2_{31}$ and $\Delta m^2_{32}$.
 The average over those two oscillatory terms enhances the effects of $\delta_{CP}$ over neutrino evolution~\cite{Kelly:2019itm,Martinez-Soler:2019nhb}.
 The asymmetry between neutrino and anti-neutrino oscillation comes through the Jarlskog invariant~\cite{Jarlskog:1985ht,Jarlskog:1985cw} defined as $J = \Im[U_{\alpha i}U^{\ast}_{\alpha j}U^{\ast}_{\beta i}U_{\beta j}] = J_{r}\sin\delta_{CP}$, where we have factorized the dependence with $\delta_{CP}$.
 In vacuum, the $CP$-violation term is given by the product of the three oscillation wavelengths~\cite{Denton:2016wmg} and the Jarlskog invariant; namely

 where $\Delta_{ij} = \delta m^2_{ij}L/4E$.
-The average over the two largest mass-splittings suppresses the $P_{CP}$ term by $\sim 1/2$.\footnote{At higher energies, the $CP$-term is largely suppressed due to $\Delta_{21}$ that goes to zero, so that $\delta_{CP}$ has a larger impact in the neutrino evolution at sub-GeV energies and for Earth-size baselines.} \Cref{fig:ProbCP} shows the electron- and muon-appearance probability for two values of $\delta_{CP} = 0$ and $\pi$.
+The average over the two largest mass-splittings suppresses the $P_{CP}$ term by $\sim 1/2$~\cite{e_footnote}. \Cref{fig:ProbCP} shows the electron- and muon-appearance probability for two values of $\delta_{CP} = 0$ and $\pi$.
 In the case of $CP$-conservation, both probabilities are the same, as seen in the top and bottom panels of the figure.
-As $\delta_{CP}$ takes a different value, both appearance channels separate, increasing the sensitivity over that parameter.\footnote{The atmospheric experiments can use the electron and muon event samples to search for the $CP$-violation effects.} The $CP$-violation results results in a different normalization of the probability and a shift in the oscillation phase: these effects are quite broad in energy and more relevant specifically in the sub-GeV energy range.
+As $\delta_{CP}$ takes a different value, both appearance channels separate, increasing the sensitivity over that parameter~\cite{f_footnote}.
+The $CP$-violation results results in a different normalization of the probability and a shift in the oscillation phase: these effects are quite broad in energy and more relevant specifically in the sub-GeV energy range.
 The matter effects depend on the neutrino trajectory along the Earth and create a dependence on the $CP$-effects with the neutrino direction.

 As the neutrino energy rises, the matter effects become more important.
 At the GeV energy scale and for trajectories crossing the mantle, there is an enhancement of the effective mixing angle $\tilde{\theta}_{13}$ due to the coherent-forward elastic scattering of the neutrinos with the electrons in the Earth, the so-called MSW effect~\cite{Wolfenstein:1977ue,Mikheyev:1985zog}.
 The matter-modified mixing angle is given by